Swirrl/table2qb/examples/ons-trade/split/readme.md

 This would allow distinct outputs to handled separately (loaded into distinct graphs etc).

-For the most part it works, but it becomes difficult dealing with multiple subjects per row (essentially components etc are one per column).
-See the components pipeline for example, which need to create a virtual column for each `?cs a qb:ComponentSpecification` statement.
-This would need doing for `?cs pmd:codesUsed ?used_codes_list` (in the same pipeline) and `?used_codes_list a skos:ConceptScheme` (in the code-used pipeline).
+Although we can get quite far using the same input file, it becomes difficult dealing with the multiple subjects per row (essentially components etc are one per column).
+Every time you want to add another statement about the components, you need to create a virtual columns for each; this quickly becomes unmanageable.

-It may be possible to include json-ld in the metadata document instead of a csv2rdf translation.
-Alternatively we may prefer to normalise the data (one row per component first instead).
-This will be a little complicated as the measures dimensions come from the rows of the measureType column.
+Instead what we can do is to first transform the input file into a semi-normalised version with one component per row.
+This might be considered semi-normalised because the measures dimensions come from the rows of the measureType column.
+That is to say, all columns except for `Measure` and `Value` are normalised (forming rows), the `Measure` column has it's distinct row values kept as rows, and a `MeasureType` row is appended.